 Admission to Honours

-The Faculty of Arts procedures for Admission to BA Honours (History or Canadian Studies) established in section 3.3.2 Honours Degrees are applicable and provide the overall framework.
+The Faculty of Arts procedures for Admission to BA Honours in History established in section 3.3.2 Honours Degrees are applicable and provide the overall framework.
 Students wishing to apply to an Honours program must apply through their Student Centre for a change of program to Honours by February 1.

-History: In addition to having successfully completed at least 30 units of post-secondary study, students must have completed at least 3 units in History to enter the Honours program.
+In addition to having successfully completed at least 30 units of post-secondary study, students must have completed at least 3 units in History to enter the Honours program.
 The Honours Advisor will advise anyone who might be interested in joining the program.
 In addition to completing the online application in the Student Centre by the application deadline, a supplemental application must be submitted by January 15.
-The supplemental application can be found on the Department of History website (hist.ucalgary.ca/).
+The supplemental application can be found on the Department of History website (arts.ucalgary.ca/history).
 Students are encouraged to consult with the Honours Advisor well before the deadline to determine their eligibility.

 Programs in History cannot be taken in conjunction with programs in Ancient and Medieval History.
 This restriction applies to Major-plus-Minor combinations, Double Majors, Combined Degrees and Second Baccalaureate Degrees.